 I am a multidisciplinary media maker and designer who uses emergent technologies to practice new ways to communicate social and environmental issues.

-I began my academic career in 2003 when I joined the Visual Journalism program at the University of Miami.
-Today, I am an associate professor and teach immersive storytelling, digital media, web design, and emerging narratives.
-I helped found the Department of Interactive Media after establishing successful M.F.A. and B.S.C. programs in Interactive Media.
-I lead the XR initiative at the University of Miami, I am the Director of Creative Computing at the Institute for Data Science and Computing, and am on the advisory board of centers across the University.
+I wear many hats: I am an associate professor at the University of Miami where I also chair the Department of Interactive Media, I lead the University XR initiative, I am the Director of Creative Computing at the Institute for Data Science and Computing, and am on the advisory board of centers across the University.

 My work has been shown at HotDocs, SXSWEdu, Wildlife Film Festival Rotterdam, Webby Awards, National Press Photographers Association, Montreal International Documentary Festival, Atlanta Film Festival, and others.